Recovering Lost Wages After a Personal Injury Accident in Florida

 How to Claim Lost Wages

-There are several avenues for claiming lost wages, including the following:
+There are several avenues for claiming lost wages as part of a personal injury claim, including the following:

 • Insurance claims: You can file a claim with the at-fault party’s insurance company.
 This is typically the first step in seeking compensation for lost wages after an accident.